-In addition, there are a number of scratch-minimizing products that are easily applied with a cloth.
+In addition, a number of scratch-minimizing products can be easily applied with a cloth.
 They fill in the lighter colored scratches in the same way that the walnut dye does.
 Whichever product you choose, these hardwood floor scratch removers make it almost impossible to find the original scratches.
 If you’re nervous about tackling this process yourself, feel free to get in touch with us.

 Scratches on Engineered Flooring

-It’s important to note that while engineered wood flooring is more durable than traditional wood floors, it can still get scratched.
-You will see this most often in high traffic areas.
+While engineered wood flooring is more durable than traditional wood floors, it can still scratch, especially in high traffic areas.
 Scratches on engineered flooring can be repaired using a wax-based repair kit made specifically for this type of floor.
 There are many different brands available.
-Read the label to make sure it’s suited to your flooring or give us a call for a recommendation.
+Read the label to make sure it’s suited to your flooring or call us for a recommendation.

-For this process, you will use a putty knife to push the filler into the scratch.
+For this process, you can use a plastic putty knife to push the filler into the scratch.
 It will make the scratch unnoticeable, even invisible.
 Just be sure to read the label and instructions.

 For deep scratches and gouges, try a pre-colored latex wood filler.
-This option is best for small, deep holes that can be filled, stained, and finished.
-If the area of damage is more significant—say your sons were wrestling on the floor and one was wearing a belt with spikes—it may be time to have us evaluate the damage.
+You can fill, stain, and finish small, deep holes best with this option.
+If the area of damage is more significant, it may be time to have us evaluate the damage.

 When to Call in a Professional for a Hardwood Flooring Scratch